 Tho Ha Village, located in Hiep Hoa Commune, is a pure Vietnamese Northern countryside village.
 The village still retains its typical features such as gates, communal houses, banyan trees, and wells.
 Tho Ha land cannot grow rice, so people here make a living by handicrafts and trade.

-Tho Ha Communal House is a national relic, built in 1692 during the reign of King Le Hy Tong, representing the spiritual and cultural space of the Vietnamese people.
+The Tho Ha Communal House is a national relic, built in 1692 during the reign of King Le Hy Tong, representing the spiritual and cultural space of the Vietnamese people.
 The carvings are clearly in the style of the Le Dynasty, expressed on the architectural structures as stylized “four sacred animals, four seasons”, birds, animals, and humans.
-Tho Ha Communal House currently consists of three houses: the front hall, the main hall, and the rear palace.
+The Ha Communal House currently consists of three houses: the front hall, the main hall, and the rear palace.

 Dinh Bang Communal House and Dinh Bang village

-The design of the components is very complex and the structure is very sturdy.
-There is a panel inscribed with Chinese characters that is read in Vietnamese as Bat Ma Quan Phi which mean Eight Running Horses.
+The components’ design is highly complex, and the structure is very sturdy.
+There is a panel inscribed with Chinese characters that is read in Vietnamese as Bat Ma Quan Phi, meaning “Eight Running Horses”.

 Craft villages